jaqmol/approx/README.md

 ### B: Length-prefixed base64 wire-format

 Support in all possible scripting languages, though some implementation overhead, still easy to do.
 Very effective to implement with a state machine.
+Not so good when it comes to streaming of big data.

 ### Unsafe solution: Usage of Unix Process Signals